 EXAMPLE 1: C++: The tool should populate message from the string returned from the what() method of any object derived from std::exception.

 EXAMPLE 2: C#: The tool should populate message from the value of the Message property of any object derived from System.Exception.

+NOTE: There is no rich text equivalent of the exception.message property because exception messages, appearing as they do in typical languages and operating environments as in the examples above, are inherently plain text.

 stack property

 An exception object MAY contain a property named stack whose value is a stack object (§3.23) that describes the sequence of function calls leading to the exception.